DataTalksClub/docs/docs/machine-learning-zoomcamp/03-classification/12-using-log-reg.md

 ---
 title: "12.
-Using Log Reg"
+Using the model"
 parent: "Module 03: Classification"
 nav_order: 12
 ---